NeuraiProject/neurai-webwallet/ESP32_README.md

 5. Enter a **PIN** (6-10 characters) to encrypt the wallet
    - This PIN will be required to decrypt the wallet later
    - ⚠️ **IMPORTANT**: Remember this PIN!
 If you lose it, you won't be able to recover your wallet from the ESP32
-6. The system will save:
+6. What is saved:
-   - The 12 or 24 words
+   - The wallet's BIP39 entropy as a hex string (derived from your 12 or 24 words)
+   - The plaintext before encryption is only the entropy hex
-   - The passphrase (if configured)
+   - The passphrase is NOT stored on the device
-   - Everything **encrypted with AES** using your PIN before storing on ESP32
+   - Everything is **encrypted with AES** using your PIN before storing on ESP32

 ### 4. Load a Wallet